Berry disappointing: Scientists tracking Idaho huckleberries say this was a bad year

 “In general terms, this is not a very good year,” said Wayne Kasworm, a grizzly bear biologist for the U.S. Fish and Wildlife Service who tracks huckleberry production in the Selkirk, Cabinet and Yaak mountain ranges.

-With a changing climate, scientists like him increasingly are tracking huckleberries that are an important food source for grizzly bears and other wildlife and coveted by people as well.
+With a changing climate, scientists like Kasworm are increasingly tracking huckleberries that are an important food source for grizzly bears and other wildlife and also coveted by people.
 Native Americans have harvested huckleberries for thousands of years and continue to do so today.
-The small berries with a pleasant mix of sweet and tart are targeted by recreational and commercial pickers as well.
+The small berries with a pleasant mix of sweet and tart are also targeted by recreational and commercial pickers.
 They are used to make pies, ice cream and other desserts, added to pancakes, milkshakes and smoothies.

 Grizzlies depend on the berries as a key food source.